lucasemanoel3103/lucasemanoel3103/README.md

 ###

 <p align="left">Hello, my name is Lucas Emanoel.<br><br>I am a Full Stack Development student, focused on learning and developing projects using various technologies.
-My goal is to create dynamic, responsive and efficient web applications, working on both the front-end and back-end.</p>
+My goal is to create dynamic, responsive, and efficient web applications, working on both the front-end and back-end.</p>

 ###